Which bus routes will serve the DTC?

 Dedicated bus lanes will be located: along Eddy Street (north of RI Hospital) and near South Street Landing; on Dyer Street (in the southbound direction near the new Wexford development); and along Exchange Street (between Kennedy Plaza and Providence Station).
 Bus lanes will also be located at all DTC stop locations, including the full northbound block of Dorrance Street between Friendship and Pine and the southbound block between Weybosset and Pine.

 There are currently 120 parking spaces along the corridor, including loading zones and spaces permitted for special vehicles.
 Delineated bus lanes at DTC stop locations and in other locations will remove 38 of these spaces.

 What types of vehicles will be used?

 RIPTA plans to use buses from our regular bus fleet.
-However, we are working to modernize our fleet and may introduce new alternatively-fueled vehicles.
-It is likely these new buses would be routed along the DTC.
+However, we have leased several electric buses and will introduce more alternatively-fueled vehicles in the future; it is likely that some of these buses will operate along the DTC.

 Will other vehicles be able to use the bus lanes?

 Emergency vehicles will be able to use DTC bus lanes, as well as any vehicle making the next available right-turn.